lateblossom/hello-world/README.md

 and then creating something into the universe that wasn't there before.
 That's pretty cool.

 I have a background in psychology and counseling, and I currently work in EMS, 911 and private.
-I'm always looking to learn something different, something new, something that intregues me and makes me in awe of the things I can experience in this lifetime.
+I'm always looking to learn something different, something new, something that intrigues me and makes me in awe of the things I can experience in this lifetime.

 Here's to a new path,
 a new sunrise that can embolden and give life to this lateblossom.